Series: Living as a Church

 “Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.”

 So brothers and sisters, love like this.
 Love those who are different from you.
-Love through your service, and your prayers, and your encouragement, and your admonishment; love through your patience and forbearance and your humility; love by discipling and teaching others; love by being present at the church at significant events and not so significant events; love by using your spiritual gifts to build up the church; love by clothing yourself with kindness, compassion, warmth and generosity toward each other.
-As we’ve seen in this class, love like that is a great witness to the Gospel.
-Love like that promotes unity, strengthens the body, and most importantly, displays God’s glory.
+Love through your service, and your prayers, and your encouragement, and your admonishment; love through your patience and forbearance and your humility; love by discipling and teaching others; love by being present in the life of the church; love by using your spiritual gifts to build up the church; love by being kind and compassionate, warm and generous toward each other.
+Love like that is a great witness to the Gospel.
+Love like this promotes unity, strengthens the body, and most importantly, displays God’s glory.